history-unibas/economies-of-space-database/documentation.md

 #### 4.4.1.1 Bedeutung
 Jedes Element dieser Entität ("Dossier") repräsentiert ein Dossier im Historisches Grundbuch der Stadt Basel (HGB).
 Alle Dossier sind ebenfalls in der Tabelle StABS_Dossier abgebildet.

-Elements of the Project_Dossier table represent a dossier of HGB analogous to the elements in the entity StABS_Dossier.
-Only dossiers relevant to our project are mapped in this entity.
-This means dossiers that are referenced in the Project_Dossier entity.

 #### 4.4.1.2 Entstehung
 Es werden ausschliesslich Dossier in dieser Entität abgebildet, welche mindestens einen Eintrag in der Entität Project_Entry mit Bezug zum entsprechenden Dossier besitzt.